Veldrovive/MMM-Page-Selector/README.md

 * `incrementPageNotif`: Sending a notification to "PAGE_UP" will now increment the page.
 By default, this already includes "INCREMENT_PAGE".

 * `decrementPageNotif`: Sending a notification to "PAGE_DOWN" will now decrement the page.
 By default, this already includes "DECREMENT_PAGE".

+* `persistentPages`: If set to true, the current page you are on will persist even through restarts.

 * `autoChange`: Used for automatically changing the page.
   * `interval`: Changes the page automatically every certain amount of time.
 In this case, the next page will be displayed every 100 seconds.